PAULTON & DISTRICT SKITTLE LEAGUE

 Description.

 The nine wooden skittles are between 10 & 11 inches high and vary slightly in shape depending on area or region.
 The most common in the Mendip area are shaped like a bulged cigar, with the diameter in the middle being around five inches and the diameter at the ends about three inches.
-Balls are usually wooden and any size greater than a tennis ball and less than a cannonball can be used.
+Balls are usually wooden and any size greater than a cricket ball and less than a cannonball can be used.
 (4.5 to 5 inches diameter should be about right).

 The Skittles alley is six feet wide and normally made of wood although other surfaces can be used.
 Sometimes one of the pins, known as a kingpin is used, this pin is slightly larger than the others and it's position would normally be in the centre of the diamond.